 Many highly successful cyber security professionals share this feeling of being a fraud.
-Despite what those outside of the cyber industry may perceive, the further these professionals climb in their career, the further they admit to spiraling into this imposter feeling.
+Despite what those outside of the cyber industry may perceive, the further these professionals climb in their career, the further they admit to spiralling into this imposter feeling.

 Insecurity feeds intensely into imposter syndrome and as a highly competitive, fast paced industry it is unsurprising that cyber security professionals feel self-doubt.
 The competitive nature of working in cyber security does little to help.

 Ego is another huge issue in the cyber security world.
-The very nature of the attack-defense culture drives this ego hierarchy where everyone is constantly competing and comparing.
+The very nature of the attack-defence culture drives this ego hierarchy where everyone is constantly competing and comparing.
 With this constant uncertainty and fear of judgment, professionals can end up operating in this constant cycle of self-doubt.